OzFlux/PyFluxPro/README.md

   * b) On Linux and Mac OSX, type "conda activate pfp_env" at the command prompt in the PyFluxPro directory.
 * 4. PyFluxPro should now be ready to use.

-## Building the executable files for Linux and Mac OSX
+## Building the executable files for Linux
-This step is only required if you are using PyFuxPro on Linux or Mac OSX.
-The executable files are downloaded when the PyFluxPro repository is cloned under the Windows operating system.
-Building the executable files for use on Linux and Mac OSX requires the GNU Compiler Collection (C and C++) and the GNU make utility to be installed.
+This step is only required if you are using PyFuxPro on Linux.
+The executable files are downloaded when the PyFluxPro repository is cloned under the Windows and MacOS operating systems.
+Building the executable files for use on Linux requires the GNU Compiler Collection (C and C++) and the GNU make utility to be installed.
 These are usually installed by default for common Linux distributions.
-On MacOS, you may nee to install XCode, including the command line tools.

 The build process is controlled by the "make_nix" shell script file in the PyFluxPro directory.
 To run the script file:
 * 1. Use "cd" to navigate to the PyFluxPro directory.